 "It was all very pleasant just lying in the sun and watching the girls go by, but one day I suddenly felt bored with hanging around and went and joined the Marines."

-His time in the brig helped reform him.
-Later his unit was performing a training exercise in the Arctic which turned disastrous.
-The ship McQueen, his unit, and their tanks had boarded hit a sandbank, which threw several tanks and their crews into the water.
-Many drowned immediately, unable to get out of their tanks, but McQueen jumped in and saved the lives of five men.
+After his time in the brig, McQueen righted the ship, literally.
+His unit was in the middle of a training exercise in the Arctic that turned disastrous.
+McQueen, his unit and their tanks were aboard a ship when it hit a sandbank, throwing several tanks and their crews into the water.
+Many drowned inside their tanks, but McQueen jumped in and saved the lives of five men.

-In recognition of his actions, McQueen was chosen to partake in the Honor Guard protecting Harry S. Truman's yacht.
-McQueen stayed with the Marines until 1950 when he was honorably discharged.
+Because of his heroism, McQueen was chosen to the Honor Guard protecting President Harry Truman's yacht.
+McQueen stayed in the Corps until 1950 when he was honorably discharged.
 "The Marines gave me discipline I could live with.
 By the time I got out, I could deal with things on a more realistic level.
 All in all, despite my problems, I liked my time in the Marines," McQueen said.

 After leaving the Marines, McQueen used money earned through the GI Bill to study acting at Sanford Meisner's Neighborhood Playhouse.
-His career was prolific -- he starred in numerous roles and maintained his star status up until his untimely death in 1980.
+His career was prolific.
+McQueen starred in numerous roles and maintained his star status up until his death in 1980.

 7. Humphrey Bogart

 “Bogie” was the son of a surgeon and a famous illustrator in New York City, part of a family that could trace its lineage back to the Mayflower itself.
 He was raised in boarding schools and elite private schools, and when the time came to go to college, Humphrey Bogart was expected to attend Yale.